fpgmaas/pyatlas/README.md

 ## What does this do?

 [PyAtlas](https://pyatlas.io) is an interactive map of the top 10,000 Python packages on [PyPI](https://pypi.org/).
 Packages with similar functionality are positioned close together, making it easy to discover alternatives or related tools.
+It’s mainly just a fun tech demo and hobby project, but it can also be a handy way to discover useful packages.
 For example, if you want to find packages similar to `matplotlib`, you can locate it on the map and explore the packages clustered around it.

 ## How does this work?